Halswell: Overview

 Until fairly recently, Halswell was completely separated from the city geographically.
 In the 1960s the suburb of Oaklands was established to the north of the original Halswell village, and this expanded further when Westlake was developed in the late 1980s.
 The subdivision of Aidanfield in the 1990s effectively joined Halswell to the Christchurch urban area.

 The Rocks subdivision was established at the top of Kennedy's Bush Road, which is situated on the Port Hills, while the rest of Halswell sits on the flat ground of the Canterbury Plains.

 Since the Christchurch earthquakes of 2011, the Halswell area has been growing rapidly, with subdivisions now extending in all directions.
 Longhurst and Knights Stream have been developed to the west, with amenities such as a medical centre, kindergarten and shopping hub.

 Halswell has a public swimming pool, library, community hub, Catholic, Anglican, and United churches, and a post office with Kiwibank.
 The Halswell Quarry Park is a 60.4 ha family orientated park maintained by the Christchurch City Council.
-The park features all weather walking tracks, a mountain bike track, dog and horse exercise areas as well as native and exotic planted areas.
+The park features all weather walking tracks, a network of mountain bike tracks, dog and horse exercise areas as well as native and exotic planted areas.
 Although named for this suburb, the quarry is located in the adjacent suburb Kennedys Bush.

 Halswell Domain is a park in the centre of Halswell.
-It includes a boating pond and a miniature railway, which runs on Sunday afternoons.
+It includes a playground and skate park, a boating pond and a miniature railway, which runs on Sunday afternoons.
 On the edge of Halswell Domain is the Halswell War Memorial, unveiled in 1924 by Sir Heaton Rhodes MP.

 The Nottingham Stream flows through the suburb and joins the Halswell River.